cabarius/ToyBox/ToyBox/README.txt

 - Run Perception Check
 - ToggleTabHighlightsMode is ported from Spacehamster's awesome Kingdom Resolution Mod for Kingmaker https://www.nexusmods.com/pathfinderkingmaker/mods/36 based on code originally by fireundubh ver 1.04
-- Can now add features to a sepecificly chosen party member
+- Search Character Picker - Can now add features to a sepecificly chosen party member
+- Quest Resolution - browse and modify progress in your quests (great for dealing with bugged quests)
+- Improved layout at lower resolutions (not perfect yet)

 To use search type a string into the search field at the bottom and hit enter or click the search button.
 The first search will take a 10 seconds or but after that it is fast.
 You choose a category with the provided toolbar.